-The family has failed to comply with any family obligations under the program.

-Any family member has been evicted from federally-assisted housing in the last five years.

-Any PHA has ever terminated assistance under the program for any member of the family in the last five years.

-Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program.

-The family currently owes rent or other amounts to any PHA in connection with the HCV, Certificate, Moderate Rehabilitation or public housing programs.

-The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease.

-The family has breached the terms of a repayment agreement entered into with the HACFM or any other PHA.

-A family member has engaged in or threatened violent or abusive behavior toward HACFM personnel.

-Abusive or violent behavior towards HACFM personnel includes verbal as well as physical abuse or violence.
+- The family has failed to comply with any family obligations under the program. - Any family member has been evicted from federally-assisted housing in the last five years. - Any PHA has ever terminated assistance under the program for any member of the family in the last five years. - Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program. - The family currently owes rent or other amounts to any PHA in connection with the HCV, Certificate, Moderate Rehabilitation or public housing programs. - The family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease. - The family has breached the terms of a repayment agreement entered into with the HACFM or any other PHA. - A family member has engaged in or threatened violent or abusive behavior toward HACFM personnel. - Abusive or violent behavior towards HACFM personnel includes verbal as well as physical abuse or violence.
 Use of racial epithets, or other language, written or oral, that is customarily used to intimidate may be considered abusive or violent behavior.

-Deleted: © Copyright 2007 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.
+Formatted: Body Text, Indent: First line: 0.13", Right: 0.78"

-Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.
+• Threatening refers to oral or written threats or physical gestures that communicate intent to abuse or commit violence.

-In making its decision to terminate assistance, HACFM will consider alternatives on a case-by-case basis, choose not to terminate assistance.
+In making its decision to terminate assistance, HACFM will consider alternatives on a caseby-case basis, choose not to terminate assistance.